 We reached out to all Minnesota candidates running for U.S Senate, Governor, U.S Congress, Attorney General, Secretary of State and State Auditor this fall.
 Candidates were asked to provide a two-minute video discussing their platform as well as answer a set of our viewer’s questions.

-Above is the video and below the answers Joe Radinovich provided.
+Above is the video and below are the answers Joe Radinovich provided.
 This is not a paid advertisement nor does WCCO endorse any candidate.

 Responses from Joe Radinovich, DFL candidate for the 8th District: